LeeYiyuan/tetrisai/README.md

 #Tetris AI
 A graphical interface for Tetris that contains an AI and a tuner for the AI.
 You can also play it yourself.

+##Live Webpage
+The live webpage containing the graphical interface can be found [here](http://leeyiyuan.github.io/tetrisai).

 ##Tuning
 To tune, open up the Developer Console in the web browser and run the command `new Tuner().tune();`.